lgbt-foundation/whitepaper/whitepaper.md

 #### Make The Pink Economy Visible

 As explained before, only a few companies in a few countries have fully understood that catering to the LGBT consumer is of huge economic benefit.
 Most of those efforts have been clumsy and are difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
-Only recently they have started to develop products that cater to the specific needs and concerns of the LGBT community, such as in financial services, hospitality and healthcare.
-Yet it is safe to assume that there is still a majority of airline executives, for instance, who would not be able to name the percentage of their business stemming from the LGBT community though those same executives could easily break down their customer base by age, provenance, or income.
+Only recently have companies started to develop products that cater to the specific needs and concerns of the LGBT community, such as in financial services, hospitality and healthcare.
+By way of example, it would be expected that the majority of corporate executives could provide a breakdown of their customer demographic by reference to age, provenance, or income, but it is unlikely they would be able to specify the percentage of their business that stems from the LGBT community.

-By participating in the pink economy outright, however, these brands can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the right level of attention they welcome and deserve.
+By participating in the pink economy outright, however, these companies can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the right level of attention they welcome and deserve.
 The LGBT Foundation will use the publicly available blockchain data to visualize the growth and usage of the LGBT Token to educate businesses and countries to accelerate their interaction with and economic inclusion of the LGBT community.
 Once established, LGBT Token will then use its own internal data to help establish marketing and demographic patterns to even further define and understand the pink economy.

 #### Establish A Global Currency

 Today, the pink economy is most visible in endemic businesses such as gay bars, LGBT cruises, or dedicated fashion stores, and digital businesses are confined to a handful of LGBT apps and services such as Grindr, Hornet, or Her.
-A global LGBT-centric currency would help to empower and connect LGBT businesses around the world, establish an economic identity and shared infrastructure, reduce transaction costs for LGBT community members across all borders, provide protection and support in countries that still suppress LGBT rights and enable the pink economy to not only grow faster, but also give back to the community and support LGBT rights globally.
+A global LGBT-centric currency would help to empower and connect LGBT businesses around the world, establish an economic identity and shared infrastructure, provide protection and support in countries that still suppress LGBT rights and enable the pink economy to not only grow faster, but also give back to the community and support LGBT rights globally.

 > **A global LGBT-centric currency would help to empower and connect LGBT businesses around the world**